How to fix the error DNS PROBE FINISHED NO INTERNET? - Qiling

 Step 1.
 Open Google Chrome on your device.

 Step 2.
-Navigate to the three dots in the top-right corner and click on them.
+To access the menu, click on the three dots in the top-right corner of the screen.

 chrome